 If your teen is cutting or self-harming, it’s time for therapy.
 Do not wait to see if it gets better.
 Find a good therapist by asking a guidance counselor, doctor, teacher, or religious leader for referrals.

 Consider family therapy.
-Self-harm in the family is disruptive and often the most natural responses (panic, punishment, etc) from loving parents can actually perpetuate the cycle of self-harm.
+Self-harm in the family is disruptive, and often the most natural responses (panic, punishment, etc.) from loving parents can actually perpetuate the cycle of self-harm.

 8. Harm Reduction

 Harm reduction is kind of new to mainstream mental health, but you might be surprised to learn that harm reduction is endorsed as the recommended treatment for non-suicidal self-injury by the National Institute of Health.
 Why?
-Research, like this study, is increasingly clear that even though abstaining from a harmful behavior, substance, etc would be best, it’s often not a realistic expectation.
+Research, like this study, is increasingly evident that even though abstaining from a harmful behavior, substance, etc., would be best, it’s often not a realistic expectation.
 Emphasis on reducing the frequency and severity of a harmful behavior while also getting treatment for the underlying cause is far more effective.
-An example of harm reduction might be making list with your team of less harmful ways to “self-harm” (an example might be snapping a rubber band on their wrist, or squeezing an ice cube) and then agreeing that before the next time they cut they will try one to two things from the list.
+An example of harm reduction might be making a list with your teen of less harmful ways to “self-harm” (an example might be snapping a rubber band on their wrist or squeezing an ice cube) and then agreeing that before the next time they cut they will try one to two things from the list.
 Self-harm recovery can be slow and non-linear, especially if the behavior has become a habit.
 Work with your teen and your therapist to develop ways to support recovery, which may include collaboratively creating a safety plan that helps define actions and goals a person can take when they feel the desire to harm themselves.

 Download A Printable Crisis Plan

 For more information on using this resource, read the article.